Robust estimation of risks from small samples: Discussion

 \section{Discussion}

-We have introduced a robust nonparametric Bayesian method to infer a generating distribution function $F^*_X(x)$ from a set of independent observations $\{ x_i \}$ and a bounding interval $I$.
-Application of the method results in a random imprecise distribution $\mathcal{F}_{N}^{[]}$ that is distributed according to the Bayesian Imprecise Distribution $\BID[\{x_i\},I]$.
-The random imprecise distribution $\mathcal{F}_{N}^{[]}$ induces a probability box (imprecise distribution) for the estimate of a real-valued population parameter $q[F^*_X]$.
-This probability box may be used to determine a robust credible interval at a specified credibility threshold.
-This interval may be interpreted as the range of values for $q$ that is \emph{not ruled out} by the observations.
+We have described a robust nonparametric Bayesian method to estimate properties of a distribution function $F^*_X(x)$ from a set of independent observations $\{ x_{1:n} \}$.
+It assumes only the existence of a bounding interval $I$, which may be taken equal to the real line.

-The representation of $\mathcal{F}_{N}^{[]}$ in Eqs. \eqref{eq:simpleDefComplete} has an intuitive interpretation.
-The observations $\{x_i\}_{i=1}^N$ divide the interval $I=[x_L, x_R]$ into $N+1$ intervals $[x_{(i)} , x_{(i+1)}]_{i=0}^N$.
-The Bayesian inference of probability mass associated with each interval is distributed according to a uniform distribution on the unit simplex $\Delta^N$.
-However, the allocation of probability mass \emph{within} each interval is left undetermined, because it cannot be inferred without additional assumptions.
-Therefore, $\mathcal{F}_{N}^{[]}$ may be considered to provide a probabilistic description of only the low-frequency (coarse grained) content of $F^*_X(x)$.
-As expected, the resolution of this low-frequency estimate improves with the sample size $N$.
+The resulting posterior distribution $\mathcal{F}_{n}^{\diamond}$ \eqref{eq:Fsimplified} is expressed as a random probability box.
+It has the intriguing feature that posterior probabilities are associated with the \emph{intervals} between observations, but the allocation of probability mass \emph{within} each interval is left undetermined.
+Therefore, one can consider $\mathcal{F}_{n}^{\diamond}$ as a probabilistic estimate of only the low-frequency (coarse grained) content of $F^*_X(x)$.
+As expected, the resolution of this low-frequency estimate improves with the sample size $n$.